 PARK ADDRESS: 1170 East Highway 4, Arnold, CA 95223 (Note, be careful putting address into a GPS.
 The results are often misleading).
 Click here for Directions

 Summer: Typically, highs in the 80’s and lows in the 50’s, rare afternoon thundershowers.

 Winter: Variable snow conditions (Chains recommended for any vehicles) sometimes suitable for cross-country skiing.
 Typically, highs in the 30’s and 40’s, lows in the 20’s or even ‘teens.
 Occasionally, highs in the 50’s or 60’s.

-The Walter Smith Parkway beyond the North Grove which leads to the Stanislaus River and South Grove is closed from mid November to late April.
+Winter Closures: The Walter Smith Parkway beyond the North Grove which leads to the Stanislaus River and South Grove is closed from mid November to late April.
 The Oak Hollow campground is closed from early October until mid May.
 The North Grove campground is closed from the end of November until early March.

 Spring and Fall